 Virtual blocks — These blocks help to organize a model and do not affect simulation.
 See Nonvirtual and Virtual Blocks.

 Subsystem blocks — Subsystems help you to organize your models hierarchically.
 You use a Subsystem block to encapsulate related parts of a model, that is, a representation of a system within the larger system that you are modeling.
-See Model Hierarchy.
+See Design Model Architecture.

 Masked blocks — You can add a mask to any block in a model.
 A mask is a custom interface that enables you to show only the block parameters and settings that you want the user of the block to have access to.
 A mask also provides an interface for setting parameters on blocks inside a subsystem without having to navigate the hierarchy.
 You can change the block appearance using a mask.
 See Create Block Masks.